weaver-viii/Stat_Models_Book/_Rmd/4-eda.Rmd

 We mentioned above that short bandwidths correspond to an estimator, $\hat{f}\_{n, h}(x)$, of $f$ that has low bias, but high variance, whereas long bandwidths corresponds to an estimator that has high bias but low variance.
 Is one of these two extremes better than the other?
-Is it possible to obtain a happy midground between the two?
+Is it possible to obtain a happy mid-ground between the two?
 This is where the bias/variance trade-off comes in: perhaps we would rather find an estimator that minimizes a combination of the bias and the variance, such as the mean squared error (MSE):

 $$\text{MSE} = \text{Bias}^2 + \text{Variance}$$